tenstorrent/.github/profile/README.md

 Welcome to the Tenstorrent AI GitHub Page!
 Tenstorrent builds computers for AI.
-We bring together experts in the fields of computer architecture, ASIC design, advanced systems, and neural network compilers to build the next generation of computing.
+We bring together experts in the fields of computer architecture, chip design, advanced systems, software and compilers to build the next generation of computing.
 Here you will find repositories with in-depth information on TT hardware and software.
 Find the repository that best suits your needs!
 <div align="left">

 # AI SW